matoushavlena/swagger-express-api-splitter/README.md

 * `gulp`
 * `node app.js`

-After that, you can open http://localhost:3000/docs/ and you should see your Swagger documentation.
+After that, you can open **http://localhost:3000/docs/** and you should see your Swagger documentation.

 ![alt Swagger Docs](https://raw.github.com/matoushavlena/swagger-express-api-splitter/master/screenshots/swagger-docs.png)

+#Additional info
+The swagger.yaml file is automatically generated using gulp.
+Gulp is watching for changes and compiles the file on fly.
+Everytime time you do changes in API folder, you need to restart the node.js server.
+You can use [nodemon](https://github.com/remy/nodemon) to simplify this process.

 ![alt Folder Structure](https://raw.github.com/matoushavlena/swagger-express-api-splitter/master/screenshots/folder-structure.png)